lventosa/moran-process/README.md

 # moran-process

-Implemetation of a neutral-drift Moran process to simulate evolutionary dynamics in a finite population.
+Implementation of a neutral-drift Moran process to simulate evolutionary dynamics in a finite population.

 This project is part of my Mathematics degree coursework at Universitat de Barcelona.